LimJiaEarn/Macro-Enhanced-Excels/README.md

 ## 🧬 Building Blocks of my Macros
 Here are the individual sub components I have developed which are the building blocks for the broader macro features within the Excel files.
+I wrote them here as their extremely useful modularly in my other excel projects I was developing during my internships which I cannot disclose here unfortunately

 <details>
 <summary> 1) Handles exception of deleting a given table name in active sheet.
 Returns True if deleted, False if table not found </summary>